Complex Numbers Definitions Flashcards | Channels for Pearson+

 Complex Number

-An expression in the form a+bi, combining a real part and an imaginary part multiplied by the imaginary unit.Real Part
+An expression in the form a + bi, combining a real part and an imaginary part, where i is the imaginary unit.Real Part

-The coefficient 'b' in a+bi, representing the value multiplied by the imaginary unit.Imaginary Unit
+The coefficient 'b' in a + bi, indicating the value multiplied by the imaginary unit.Imaginary Unit

-A mathematical constant denoted as 'i', defined by the property that its square equals negative one.Standard Form
+A mathematical constant denoted as i, defined by the property that i squared equals negative one.Standard Form

-The arrangement of a complex number as a+bi, with the real part first and the imaginary part second.Complex Conjugate
+The arrangement of a complex number as a + bi, with the real part first and the imaginary part second.Like Terms

+Terms in an expression that share the same variable component, such as those with or without the imaginary unit.Complex Conjugate

-A related complex number formed by reversing the sign of the imaginary part in a+bi.Addition
+A related complex number formed by reversing the sign of the imaginary part in a + bi.FOIL Method

-An operation on complex numbers involving combining real parts and imaginary parts separately.Subtraction

-An operation on complex numbers involving subtracting real parts and imaginary parts separately.Multiplication

-An operation on complex numbers using distribution or FOIL, with simplification using i squared equals negative one.Division

-A process involving multiplying numerator and denominator by the conjugate to eliminate the imaginary unit from the denominator.FOIL Method

-A technique for multiplying two binomials, applied to complex numbers to expand expressions.Like Terms
+A technique for multiplying two binomials, applying multiplication to first, outside, inside, and last terms.Distributive Property

-Terms in a complex expression that share the same variable part, such as real parts or imaginary parts.Quotient
+A rule allowing multiplication of a single term across terms within parentheses in an expression.i Squared

+A value resulting from multiplying the imaginary unit by itself, always equal to negative one.Quotient

-The result of dividing one complex number by another, often expressed in standard form.a Squared Plus b Squared
+The result of dividing one complex number by another, often requiring rationalization of the denominator.Rationalization

-The sum obtained when multiplying a complex number by its conjugate, resulting in a real number.
+A process of eliminating the imaginary unit from a denominator by multiplying by the complex conjugate.Binomial

+An algebraic expression containing exactly two terms, such as a + bi.Fraction Expansion